Severe Weather Statement issued for Sheboygan by NWS - NewsBreak

 Severe Weather Statement issued for Sheboygan by NWS

-Effective: 2021-09-07 11:33:00 CDT Expires: 2021-09-07 11:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Prepare immediately for large hail and deadly cloud to ground lightning.
+Effective: 2021-09-07 11:33:00 CDT Expires: 2021-09-07 11:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
 Seek shelter inside a well-built structure.
 Stay away from windows.
-Target Area: Sheboygan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1145 AM CDT FOR CENTRAL SHEBOYGAN COUNTY At 1133 AM CDT, severe thunderstorms were located along a line extending from 29 miles east of Cleveland to 15 miles east of Sheboygan to near Oostburg, moving east at 35 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
+These storms are producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
+Target Area: Sheboygan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL NOON CDT FOR OZAUKEE...WASHINGTON...EAST CENTRAL DODGE AND SOUTHWESTERN SHEBOYGAN COUNTIES At 1136 AM CDT, severe thunderstorms were located along a line extending from 17 miles east of Sheboygan to near Saukville, moving east at 70 mph.
+At 1130 AM CDT...law enforcement reported quarter size hail near Allenton.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+SOURCE...Law enforcement.
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include Sheboygan, Plymouth, Sheboygan Falls, Oostburg, Kohler, Cedar Grove, Cascade, Adell, Waldo, Johnsonville, Gibbsville, Batavia and Hingham.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include West Bend, Hartford, Grafton, Cedarburg, Port Washington, Jackson, Slinger, Saukville, Kewaskum, Belgium, Fredonia, Cedar Grove, Random Lake, Newburg, Hustisford, Iron Ridge, Addison, Rubicon, Woodland and Wayne.
+HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0